hadisafatima/Military-Expenditure-Data-Analysis-Project/README.md

 ---

 ### Limitations:
-- Dataset was outdated
+-Dataset was outdated
-- All the countries were not included
+-All the countries were not included
-- It had a lot of missing values
+-It had a lot of missing values

 ---